DataDog/hiring-engineers/answers.md

 Some important docker commands to unerstand the state of the cointainers can be found [here].

-To edit the doocker files, there are two potential ways:
+To edit the docker files, there are two potential ways: <br/>
+**Method 1:**
-Step 1: Copy the file to the host, edit on the host and copy back.
+- Copy the file to the host, edit on the host and copy back.
 ```
   docker cp <container_name>:<container filepath> <local filepath>
   vim <local filepath>
   docker cp <local file path> <container_name>:<Container file path>

 ```
+**OR**

+**Method 2:** <br/>
-Step 2: or else log into the container ```docker exec -it <container_name> bash ```
+- Log into the container ```docker exec -it <container_name> bash ```
+- Install the neccessary editor.
+In my case, I chose "vim-tiny" to minimize the space taken up by the editor on docker.
+Also,  vim-tiny had everything I needed for basic editing. <br/>

-install the neccessary.
-In my case, on the debian version of linux, this was
+I installed this on the debian version of linux, by running the following commands:

 ```
 apt-get update